andretkachenko/sofle-zmk-config/readme.md

 It works perfectly, but you might need to tweak speed configurations a bit.
 I had some issues while tinkering with more advanced configurations, and one of the moderators in the Discord server gave me his configuration as an example.
 I quite liked it, so I incorporated it into my config.

-I also used urob's [zmk-auto-layer](https://github.com/urob/zmk-auto-layer) to make my mouse layer into an auto layer, and also to add numword.
+I also used **urob**'s [zmk-auto-layer](https://github.com/urob/zmk-auto-layer) to make my mouse layer into an auto layer, and also to add numword.
 Can't say that this is a game changer, and I might even revert it back to keep my config simpler and without dependencies, but it's neat and might be up someone's alley.

 # Useful info for new to split keyboards
 I had to spend a lot of time to find out these bits of knowledge.
 I hope this helps someone to decrease the steep entry barrier.

 ## DANGER ZONE
 **These are 2 things each owner of split keyboards should know from the start.**
 That's why I put it at the top of this section - this information isn't common knowledge, yet it may cost you a keyboard.
-I had to solder a new controller myself because I fried the first one (I knew these dangers already at that time, but didn't follow strictly enough to avoid problems).
+I had to solder a new controller because I fried the first one (I knew these dangers already at that time, but didn't follow strictly enough to avoid problems).
 - **DO NOT plug/unplug the TRRS cable when the USB cable is connected.** *This can short circuit your controller*, requiring quite pricey repair.
 In most scenarios, you don't have to unplug it at all - even when reflashing the firmware, you can keep this cable as-is.
 So I suggest you plug it once, and stop touching it; treat it as a single unit instead of two halves.
 If you need to pack it for travel - first unplug USB, then TRRS.
 When connecting to the computer - first plug in TRRS, then USB.
-- If your keyboard supports both wired and wireless connection, make sure to **not connect both at the same time** - *you can destroy batteries*.
+- If your keyboard supports both wired and wireless connection, make sure to **not use both at the same time** - *you can destroy batteries*.
 If you want to use it wirelessly - unplug USB, unplug TRRS, switch power to wireless mode on both halves and then use it.
 If your keyboard doesn't have a power switch - either unplug the batteries and use the keyboard in a wired mode, or avoid using a wired connection at all.

 ## Why 34 key layout, when you have 58?
 There's an idea that when we have to move our entire hand to reach any key, we are putting strain on it which it isn't supposed to do, damaging it.